Macular degeneration (mate karu-tiro-pū) is the most common cause of vision loss in adults aged 50 or over.

-- improving diet by including green leafy vegetables, fruits, berries, fish and avoiding high-fat foods
+- improving your diet by including green leafy vegetables, fruits, berries and fish, and avoiding high-fat foods

-- minimising ultraviolet light exposure by using sunglasses.
+- reducing exposure to ultraviolet light by wearing sunglasses.

 Regular eye checks

-It is important to have your eyes checked regularly by an optometrist or ophthalmologist.
-This is especially important if you are over 60 years of age, as the risk of many eye disorders increases as we age.
+It is important to have your eyes checked regularly by an optometrist or ophthalmologist (eye specialist).
+This is especially important if you are over 50 years of age, as the risk of many eye disorders increases as we age.

-Talk to your optometrist or ophthalmologist (eye specialists) for more information, or contact the following organisations for support and information:
+Talk to your optometrist, doctor or eye specialist for more information, or contact the following organisations for support and information:

-Dry macular degeneration Mayo Clinic – Mayo Foundation for Medical Education and Research, 2012
+Dry macular degeneration Mayo Clinic – Mayo Foundation for Medical Education and Research

-Wet macular degeneration Mayo Clinic – Mayo Foundation for Medical Education and Research, 2012
+Wet macular degeneration Mayo Clinic – Mayo Foundation for Medical Education and Research

 Macular degeneration Eye Institute Auckland, NZ